jhouedanou/jhouedanou/README.md

 - [**houedanou.com**](https://www.houedanou.com/): My primary blog where I discuss technology, design, and digital transformation.
 - [**A Unix Mind In A Windows World**](https://jeanluchouedanou.blogspot.com/): A legacy blog covering a range of topics from fintech innovations in West Africa to critiques of customer service practices in the region.

 ---

-## 🎵 Music Production

-Beyond coding and design, I have a passion for music production.
-Over the years, I've explored various genres and collaborated on several projects:

-- 🎧 **SoundCloud**: [jhouedanou](https://soundcloud.com/jhouedanou) – A collection of my tracks and collaborations.
-- 🎶 **Bandcamp**: [ednod](https://ednod.bandcamp.com/music) – Explore my musical projects and releases.
-- 🔊 **Audiomack**: [jhouedanou](https://audiomack.com/jhouedanou) – Stream my latest beats and compositions.

-One of my notable collaborations includes a remix of 2Pac's "Baby Don't Cry," which you can listen to here: [2Pac - Baby Don't Cry Remix (Jean-Luc Houédanou Beat)](https://soundcloud.com/micah-braxton/2pac-baby-dont-cry-remixjean-luc-houedanou-beat).

----